LongTermSupport/fedora-desktop/README.md

 https://github.com/rpmfusion-infra/fedy#installation

-Fedy is a very convenient way to install various apps and common tweaks
+Fedy is a very convenient way to install various apps and common tweaks, such as:

+* Google Chrome
+* Slack
+* Skype
+* Microsoft Truetype Fonts
+* Multimedia Codecs
+* Lots of other things...

 ### Gnome Shell Extensions